Scholarships and Grants Administered by South Carolina Commission on Higher Education

 Robert C. Byrd Honors Scholarship

-A federally-funded scholarship program, was initiated in South Carolina in 1987.
+A federally-funded scholarship program, the Robert C. Byrd Honors Scholarship was initiated in South Carolina in 1987.
 Federal regulations mandate that $1,500 non-renewable scholarships (now $1,121 and renewable) be awarded nationwide to qualified high school seniors from a representative population of each state.
 The federal mandate for selection includes stipulations that students must: (1) demonstrate outstanding academic achievement and (2) show promise of continued academic achievement.

 The total number of scholarships for South Carolina students is determined by the federal government.
 For the purpose of these regulations, the six congressional districts in South Carolina shall be used as a basis for ensuring proportional distribution.